jherax/js-utils/README.md

     // The following words will always be lowercase jsu.regional.english.wordPattern = /\s(?:And|Are|At|A|O[nrf]|By|In|The)\b/g;
     jsu.regional.set(jsu.regional.english);
-    var text = " pc AND KEYBOARD\t ARE on the table ";
+    var text = " pc AND KEYBOARD\t ArE oN tHe table ";
     console.log("Before: ", '"' + text + '"');
     // Transforms the text after 2 seconds setTimeout(function() {